• Skip to main content

 Using Pivoted Float Switch

-In the above concept we learned how to use a float switch device, intended to float on water, by rising and dipping in response to the water levels in the tank.
+In the above concept I have explained how to use a float switch device, intended to float on water, by rising and dipping in response to the water levels in the tank.

 The following concept utilizes a different but very interesting approach which makes use of a float that is pivoted at end through hinges, and is positioned in water in a such a way that, it moves up an down using the pivoting hinge, in response to the eater levels.
 And during the process it activates and deactivates an attached reed switched device, which in turn causes the pump motor to switch ON and OFF.